Terpenes

 Terpenes – An Overview

 Terpenes are a family of organic compounds obtained mainly from plants and trees, such as cannabis, tea, pine, lavender, thyme and citrus fruits like lemon.
+Around the world, there have been around 30,000 different terpenes identified in nature.

 Cannabis is very aromatic, with different strains having their unique scents.
 Some people find the smell of cannabis unpleasant while others find it very calming and enjoyable; some strains smell fruity and sweet while others smell like pine, lavender, earthy or pungent.
 The components responsible for the unique aromas and flavors of different cannabis strains are terpenes, aromatic molecules secreted inside the tiny resin glands of cannabis flowers.
 But there is more to terpenes than their scent.